Free and Cheap Things to Do in New Orleans

 Although most of the swamps in this area aren’t actually in New Orleans, it’s definitely worth a short drive to reach them.

-And in case you are wondering, you could spot alligators and other swamp creatures in both places.
-Each park welcomes guests to explore the grounds and experience all of the wonderful natural beauty for themselves.
+And in case you are wondering, you could spot alligators and other swamp creatures in all 3 places.

 If you are looking more for an organized tour with a boat cruise through a swamp, then take a look at our review of swamp tours available in and around New Orleans.